misha-samoylov/ios-messenger/README.md

 # ios-messenger

-Sample iOS app messenger with tabs: contacts, messages and settings
+Sample iOS app messenger with tabs: contacts, messages and settings and start screen